 and impactful research projects with an emphasis on discovery.
 The PRP is intended to support studies that have the potential to make an important

-contribution to mTBI/CTE research and/or patient care.
-Projects are expected to be innovative, address a Topic and Focus Area, and impact the health care
+contribution to mTBI/CTE research or patient care.
+Projects are expected to be innovative, address a Topic and Focus Area, and affect the health care

 proposed research project.
 Collaboration with military researchers and clinicians will be encouraged.

 Research projects may focus on any phase of research from basic through translational, including preclinical studies in animal models or human subjects, and correlative studies associated with an existing clinical trial.
 Observations that drive a research idea may be derived from laboratory discovery,

 population-based studies, a clinician’s first-hand knowledge of patients, or anecdotal data.